braxtonj/pylogprim/README.md

 #### `LogPrimFactory.setRedaction( redaction={} )`

-Sets the redaction patterns to use to `redaction`.  `'which': 'key'` redacts entire value.   `'which': 'val'` replaces matching patterns with defined `replace_val`, leaving the rest of the value intact.
+Sets the redaction patterns to use to `redaction`.  `'which': 'key'` redacts entire value when a key is matched.   `'which': 'val'` replaces matching patterns within vals with `replace_val`, leaving the rest of the val intact.

 * Paremeters:
   * `redaction`: dictionary - all the patterns you want.
 Use the following form